2008 AMSC/CMSC 660 Term Project Information

 • a list of references.

-• How to get started: Each person is required to have a unique project, so tell me your idea, and I will add it to the list of claimed topics on this page.
+• How to get started: Each person is required to have a unique project, so send me your idea by email, and I will add it to the list of claimed topics on this page.
 If you don't have any ideas, let's talk.

 What to submit for the project: